UniFFI

 You can have this mechanism extract some kinds of definitions out of your Rust code, in addition to what is declared in the UDL file.
 However, you have to make sure that the UDL file is still valid on its own: All types referenced in fields, parameter and return types in UDL must also be declared in UDL.

 Further, using this capability probably means you still need to refer to the UDL documentation, because at this time, that documentation tends to conflate the UniFFI type model and the description of how foreign bindings use that type model.
 For example, the documentation for a UDL interface describes both how it is defined in UDL and how Swift and Kotlin might use that interface.
-The latter is relevent even if you define the interface using proc-macros instead of in UDL.
+The latter is relevant even if you define the interface using proc-macros instead of in UDL.

 ⚠ Warning ⚠ This facility is relatively new, so things may change often.
 However, this remains true for all of UniFFI, so proceed with caution and the knowledge that things may break in the future.